PetroIvaniuk/llms-tools/README.md

 - [FigureAI](https://www.figure.ai/) - AI robotics company bringing a general purpose humanoid to life
 - [SanctuaryAI](https://sanctuary.ai/) - company on a mission to create the world’s first human-like intelligence in general-purpose robots
 - [Mytra](https://mytra.ai/) - warehouse robotics
+- [friend](https://www.friend.com/product.html) - AI-Powered Necklace companion designed not to help you get things done but to be there for you—anytime, anywhere
 - [Limitless](https://www.limitless.ai/) - personalized AI powered by what you’ve seen, said, and heard
 - [rabbit r1](https://www.rabbit.tech/) - a personalized operating system through a natural language interface
 - [01 Project](https://www.openinterpreter.com/01) - the open-source language model computer, by Open Interpreter